 (More) About Me

-I'm a Philosophy PhD candidate at the University of Pennsylvania.
-My primary focus is on science-led philosophy of perception, though I'm interested in a wide variety of issues having to do with how humans and other animals perceive, think about, and interact with their environments.
+My primary focus is empirically-guided philosophy of perception, though I'm interested in a wide variety of issues having to do with how humans and other animals perceive, think about, and interact with their environments.
 I like to think about color and pain, the connections between intellectual traditions, and how we should approach metaphysical and epistemological questions relating to cognition and perception.
-My research is supported by the Kone Foundation in 2022-2023.
-You can view my CV here.
+My research was supported by the Kone Foundation in 2022-2023.

-I'm currently a chapter representative for MAP-Penn and, until recently, I was a graduate representative for the Penn philosophy department as well as a graduate Wellness representative.
-I've completed the Penn SCAN (Social, Cognitive, and Affective Neuroscience) certificate program, I'm a mindCORE affiliate, and I was a MIRA (Mind-like Intelligence, Research, and Analysis) group member between 2017 and 2021 as well as a STAMP (Step-Ahead Mentorship Program) mentor for three semesters.
-I've co-organized the MAP-Penn Conference on Philosophy of Race, the MAP-Penn Conference on Philosophy of Disability and Illness, the MAP-Penn Summer Colloquium on Philosophy of Disability and Illness and the Penn Philosophy Teaching Workshop on Disability Inclusion and Accessibility.
-I have also run a number of reading groups, including one on Indian Philosophy and another on Philosophy of Pain.
-I'm currently organizing the MAP-Penn Conference on Climate Justice as well as working to launch a brand new MAP-Penn Invited Guest Series.
+At Penn, I served as a chapter representative for MAP-Penn, a graduate representative for the Penn philosophy department, and a graduate Wellness representative.
+I completed the Penn SCAN (Social, Cognitive, and Affective Neuroscience) graduate certificate program, was a MindCORE affiliate, a MIRA (Mind-like Intelligence, Research, and Analysis) group member, and a STAMP (Step-Ahead Mentorship Program) mentor.
+I co-organized the MAP-Penn Conference on Philosophy of Race, the MAP-Penn Conference on Philosophy of Disability and Illness, the MAP-Penn Summer Colloquium on Philosophy of Disability and Illness, the MAP-Penn Conference on Climate Justice, and the Penn Philosophy Teaching Workshop on Disability Inclusion and Accessibility.
+I also ran a number of reading groups, including one on Indian Philosophy and another on Philosophy of Pain, and launched the MAP-Penn Invited Speaker Series.
+At Dartmouth I'm currently co-organizing an event focusing on Diné (Navajo) Philosophies.

-Before starting the PhD program at Penn, I studied Tibetan language and Buddhist philosophy at the Library of Tibetan Works and Archives (LTWA) in India, worked as a teacher in Hong Kong, and received MA and BSc degrees from the University of Tampere (now Tampere University) in Finland.
-My partner John is a poet and we live in West Philadelphia with our FIV-positive Indian cat, Senge.
+Before the PhD, I studied Tibetan language and Buddhist philosophy at the Library of Tibetan Works and Archives (LTWA) in India, worked as a teacher in Hong Kong, and received MA and BSc degrees from the University of Tampere (now Tampere University) in Finland.
+My partner John is a poet and we live in Hartford (VT) with our FIV-positive Indian cat, Senge.
 I've been involved in Animal Rescue and Fairtrade, and I had the privilege of living in the wonderful Annikinkatu Community for many years.
 I'm a first-generation college graduate, my favorite tea is Bai Hao Yin Zhen, I use she/they pronouns, I'm a bad Buddhist, and the forest is my shrine.